datavis-tech/reactive-model/README.md

 ## Development Flow

-This project uses [Rollup](https://github.com/rollup/rollup) for bundling ES6 modules into a CommonJS build.
-The unit tests use the bundle.
-To re-generate the bundle and run the unit tests, execute

-`make test`

-To list all source files, run

-`make tree`
+Run `npm test` to run the unit tests.

 ## How it Works

-This library maintains a graph data structure internally, called the "data dependency graph", in which
+This library maintains an instance of [graph-data-structure](https://github.com/curran/graph-data-structure) internally, called the "data dependency graph", in which

- * vertices represent either properties or reactive functions, and
+ * vertices represent reactive properties, and
- * edges represent a data dependency.
+ * edges represent dependencies.

-Whenever `react()` is called, nodes and edges are added to this data structure.
-Whenever a property is changed (via its getter-setter), that property is marked as changed.
+Whenever reactive functions are added to the model, nodes and edges are added to this data structure.
+Whenever a property is changed, that property is marked as changed.

-The digest algorithm performs a depth first search using the changed property nodes as sources for the search.
-The resulting list of nodes visited by the depth first search algorithm is then reversed to obtain the topologically sorted order in which the reactive functions must be executed.
+The digest algorithm performs a topological sort using the changed property nodes as sources.
+The resulting list of nodes is in the sorted order in which the reactive functions must be executed.
 After computing this ordering, each reactive function is executed, and its output value is assigned to its output property.
 Before executing each reactive function, a check is performed that ensures all of its input properties are defined.

 ## Background